unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 SCALA_HOME - the path to the scala installation directory SPARK_HOME - the path to the spark installation directory
 ```
-Note that in the source code, this script only exists after building, and that it looks for tile-generation jar files in one's local maven repository.
-Therefore, in order to use this script from the source code, one first needs to run **mvn install**.
+Note that in the source code, this script only exists after building the project, and that it looks for tile-generation jar files in your local maven repository.
+Therefore, in order to use this script from the source code, you first needs to run **mvn install**.

 ##<a name="tiling-job"></a>Running a Tiling Job